YanzhaoShi/WGAM-HI/README.md

 # WGAM-HI

-Official code for "Weakly Guided Attention Model with Hierarchical Interaction for Brain CT Report Generation" (CIBM, under review)
+Official code for "Weakly Guided Attention Model with Hierarchical Interaction for Brain CT Report Generation" (CIBM, 2023)

 In this paper, we propose a novel Weakly Guided Attention Model with Hierarchical Interaction, named WGAM-HI, to improve Brain CT report generation.